 Today let me show you how to make elderberry syrup, with this very favourite recipe of minethat I turn to year after year.

-The Elder is my most favourite of trees.
+The Elder is my favourite tree.
 In the summer the Elder blooms with the most delicious flowers.
 These flowers can be used in a whole manner of ways, such as this boozy elderflower cordial recipe.
 And then, in Autumn, the Elder offers up another tasty bounty when they positively drip with elderberries.
 These are also delicious when cooked or prepared into elderberry syrup – but do see my safety note below before you eat any.

 When Are Elderberries in Season?

 Elderberries are in season from, depending on where you are, roughly mid-September to mid-October.

 Elderberries may be diminutive in size, but they pack a mighty punch.
 Elderberries are rich in Vitamin A and B and are richer in Vitamin C than oranges.
 This makes them a great natural cold and flu remedy.

 Last winter I was plagued with the cold and flu.
 This year I thought I’d make an elderberry syrup to help ward off any pesky bugs over this coming winter.
 I added some extra vitamin C in the form of oranges and lemons just for good measure.